phillip-kruger/phillip-kruger.github.io/_posts/2018-05-15-graphql_on_wildfly_swarm.md

 -- from [https://graphql.org/](https://graphql.org/)

-Anyone that has been building [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) services that is being used by multiple consumers, like other services or web sites or mobile devices, will know that is very hard to build that perfect Endpoint that satisfied all the needs.
-You typically end up with variations of the same service, for all that special cases :)
+Anyone that has built a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) services that is being used by multiple consumers, like other services or web sites or mobile devices, will know that is very hard to build that perfect Endpoint that satisfies all the needs.
+You typically end up with variations of the same service, for all those special cases :)

-Now, we all know we should just be using [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)... and it was on my TODO list (promise !), until I stumble upon [GraphQL](https://graphql.org).
+Now, we all know we should just be using [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)... and it was on my TODO list (promise !), until I stumbled upon [GraphQL](https://graphql.org).

-So in this blog post I explain how you can add GraphQL to you existing [JAX-RS](https://en.wikipedia.org/wiki/Java_API_for_RESTful_Web_Services) application, without to much effort.
+So in this blog post I explain how you can add GraphQL to you existing [JAX-RS](https://en.wikipedia.org/wiki/Java_API_for_RESTful_Web_Services) application, without too much effort.

 # Example project